Larkin Smith (Virginia politician): Career

 Following the war, on September 30, 1784, Smith became one of the Justices of the Peace which collectively ruled his native King and Queen County.

 King and Queen County voters elected Smith as their (part-time) representative in the Virginia House of Delegates in 1784-1785 and both re-elected him and failed to re-elect him many times.
 In the period June 7, 1794 until 1797 he was ineligible for legislative service because fellow legislators elected him as a member of the Governor's Privy Council which governed the Commonwealth's small executive branch.
-During their joint Privy Council service, he and Edmund Harrison (who would succeed him as speaker) on October 7, 1794 issued a report to the Governor on the condition of the State Treasury.
+During their joint Privy Council service, he and Edmund Harrison (who would succeed him as speaker) on October 7, 1794, issued a report to the Governor on the condition of the State Treasury.
 Smith again won election to the Virginia House of Delegates in 1797, and was re-elected several times.
 Fellow delegates elected and re-elected him as their Speaker beginning in 1799, and he served until 1802.

-Smith moved to Norfolk, Virginia and accepted the office of tax Collector for the Port of Norfolk, serving from October 12, 1807 until his death on September 28, 1813.
+Smith moved to Norfolk, Virginia and accepted the office of tax Collector for the Port of Norfolk, serving from October 12, 1807, until his death on September 28, 1813.

 Personal life

 Smith married twice.
 On April 21, 1781, he married Mary Eleanor Hill.
-Following her death, on May 25, 1804, Smith married Sophia Ann Tazewell Taliaferro (widow of Benjamin Taliaferro) at the home of her brother, Littleton Waller Tazewell, who would become Governor of Virginia in 1834-36.
+Following her death, on May 25, 1804, Smith married Sophia Ann Tazewell Taliaferro (widow of Benjamin Taliaferro) at the home of her brother, Littleton Waller Tazewell, who would become Governor of Virginia in 1834–36.
 Her father was Judge Henry Tazewell of Williamsburg.

 Death and legacy

-Smith died in Fredericksburg, Virginia in 1813.
+Smith died in Fredericksburg, Virginia, in 1813.
+He is buried in Dinwiddie County with a nice tombstone in the rock wall cemetery at Village View or Diamon Springs or Smith Farm.
+Same place different names.